fynv/ThrustRTC/README.md

 ```

 A significant difference between ThrustRTC and Thrust C++ is that ThrustRTC does not include the iterators.
 All operations explicitly work on vectors types.

-* We may not be able to port all the Thrust algorithms. (but hopefully most of them!)
+Working-ranges can be specified using begin/end parameters.

 ## Building the code

 ### Build-time Dependencies

-CUDA SDK is NOT required anymore.
+CUDA SDK is NOT required.
 At build time, we only need:

 * UnQLite source code, as submodule: thirdparty/unqlite
 * CMake 3.x